Title 32: Taxation and Finance

 (ii) a written statement from the Military Department or the Veterans Administration showing that the compensation or pension is being paid.
 Only one exemption may be allowed on a property.
 Application for an exemption under this section based upon permanent disability is only required to be filed with the Office of Veterans Affairs before May 1 of the first year for which the exemption is sought, and the exemption shall remain on the grand list until title to the property is transferred.

 (B) The terms used in this subdivision shall have the same definitions as in Title 38, U.S. Code § 101, except that:

-(i) the definitions shall apply as if federal law recognized a civil union in the same manner as Vermont law;
+(i) the definitions shall apply as if federal law recognized a civil union or a civil marriage in the same manner as Vermont law;

 (iii) the age and marital status limits in Section 101(4)(A) of Title 38 of the U.S. Code shall not apply.

 (C) An unremarried widow or widower of a previously qualified veteran shall be entitled to the exemption provided in this subdivision whether or not he or she is receiving government compensation or pension.
 By majority vote of those present and voting at an annual or special meeting warned for the purpose, a town may increase the veterans' exemption under this subsection to up to $40,000.00 of appraisal value.
 Any increase in exemption shall take effect for the taxable year for which it was voted, and shall remain in effect for future taxable years until amended or repealed by a similar vote.